UCSolarCarTeam/Helios-Telemetry/docs/TELEMETRY.md

 2. Helios Machine Learning (sort also for the site lol)
 3. Solar Car Front Facing Website / Business Portal

-## Helios Telemetry Site
+### Helios Telemetry Site

 Our main telemetry site found [here](https://telemetry.calgarysolarcar.ca/).
 This is just where we show all of our stats.

-There are multiple components that part of the site:
+### Helios Machine Learning

+Also technically a part of the website, but the repository is in a different place [here](https://github.com/UCSolarCarTeam/ML-Telemetry)

+### Solar Car Front Facing Website / Business Portal

+Our front facing website that contains information about the roster, our sponsors etc. If you just joined the team and are onboarding, please check it out [here](https://calgarysolarcar.ca/)

+You can scroll to the bottom and sign up at the team portal.
+Get the current team lead to verify you so you can add your information

 ## High Level Communication Explanation